wenyuzhao/lxr-pldi-2022-artifact/README.md

 ### Warning for fully reproducable results

+#### Cassandra benchmark may not run

-Due to the restrictions of docker, some of the benchmarks can be killed by docker, due to a large amount of memory reservations.
+Due to the restrictions of docker, cassandra or even other benchmarks can be killed by docker, due to a large amount of memory reservations.

-To generate parial results to some of the benchmarks, please follow the remaining instructions.

-To fully reproduce the result, feel free to copy all the content under `/root` and `/usr/share/benchmarks` to a native ubuntu 18.04 host before running the benchmarks.
+To fully reproduce all the result include cassandra, feel free to copy all the content under `/root` and `/usr/share/benchmarks` to a native ubuntu 18.04 host before running the benchmarks.
 Please note that the file locaitons should remain the same.
 Additional packages should be installed as well (please check Dockerfile).
 Run using a virtual machine can work as well, but the overhead of virtualization can affect the result.

+#### Some benchmarks may not run with ZGC

+ZGC in openjdk 11 sets a minimium heap requirement which is larger than the heap size of some of the benchmarks.
+FOr these benchmarks we will not report ZGC results.

+#### Benchmark running time

 Please note that some benchmarks may take over a day to complete.